 I'm so excited you asked...and I would love for you to join me.

 My 2018 project idea came to me out of a random browse through my instagram feed.
 I noticed all of my recent images contained pops of the same color: red!
 I pulled out my notebook and started writing away, finally deciding to make 2018 my year of colors, focusing on a different color to shoot every month.

 I’m not setting a number of photos I need to take, just that I need to take AT LEAST ONE photo of something with that color per month (though my goal is 2 per week!)
 If you want to join me in my #2018inColor project, I’ll be posting my monthly prompts on Instagram!

 Wait... do you want to hear more from me??

 I can nerd out over personal photography projects for hours…days maybe.
 I love them so much I’ll be speaking all about them (and sharing some of my most important and personal work) at the Reset Conference this April in Indianapolis, where I’m sponsored by my awesome friends at Pretty Presets.
 If you’ll be there, let’s be friends and get nerdy together!

 Looking for more inspiration?
 Check out the other blog posts I've written for Pretty here.

-Do you have any questions or comments for me about choosing a personal project?
-Or would you like to share your own experience with a personal photography project?
-Leave us a comment below - we would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+Do you have any questions or comments about choosing a Personal Photography Project?
+Leave us a message below - we would love to hear from you!
+And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!